zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Swaps the case of every alphabetic character in a string.
 For example, the string "aBc" be returned as "AbC".

-   :str: The string to swap cases in.
+   :param str: The string to swap cases in.

    :returns: A copy of the str with the case of each character swapped.